ChrisJollyAU/WAVaccine-Stats/README.md

 - Total doses administered on that date
 - Numboer of dose 1's administered on that date
 - Numboer of dose 2's administered on that date

+### daily.all.json

+Contains data for every date, suburb and postcode combination with the exact doses performed (dose 1, 2 and total)
+- Date
+- Suburb
+- Postcode
+- Dose 1
+- Dose 2
+- Total vaccines

+### daily/postcode/{postcode}.json
+File for every postcode in WA.
+Contains data for each day there were doses administered for that postcode
+- Date
+- Postcode
+- Dose 1
+- Dose 2
+- Total vaccines

+### daily/suburb/{suburb}.json
+File for every suburb in WA.
+Contains data for each day there were doses administered for that suburb
+- Date
+- Suburb
+- Dose 1
+- Dose 2
+- Total vaccines